How Safe Harbor 401k Can Work for Your Business

 To bypass the traditional non-discrimination testing and ensure that all your employees can benefit from the plan, you should consider the following requirements of a Safe Harbor plan before setting it up.

-- As of 2020, if you have less than 50 employees, the employee deferral limits are $19,500 per year.
+• As of 2020, if you have less than 50 employees, the employee deferral limits are $19,500 per year.
 For 50 or more employees, you need to have $26,000 in catch-up contributions.
-As an employer, you must stay within the acceptable contribution limits every year.
+As an employer, you must stay within the annual acceptable contribution limits.

 Steps to Set Up a Safe Harbor 401(k) Plan

-If you are a business owner looking to set up a safe harbor plan, here are the steps you need to follow.
+If you are a business owner looking to set up a safe harbor plan, here are the steps you must follow.

 1. Determine if this plan is right for you

 There are several 401(k) plans with different advantages.
 Hence, you first need to determine if this plan is for you.
-If you are a business looking at rewarding your owners, as well as employees with a higher retirement contribution while legally bypassing the expensive non-discrimination testing required by the IRS that requires completion of administrative tasks, then the Safe Harbor 401(k) might be for you.
+If you are a business looking at rewarding your owners and employees with a higher retirement contribution while legally bypassing the expensive non-discrimination testing required by the IRS that requires completing administrative tasks, then the Safe Harbor 401(k) might be for you.

 2. Plan Development

-Businesses need to decide on the plan’s important conditions, draw up a contract, notify their employees about their rights and obligations under the new plan.
-They also need to submit the plan within the appropriate IRS deadlines.
-If you are adopting a new 401(k) retirement plan, the Safe Harbor plan’s provisions must be in place for at least 3 months.
-Therefore, if your business is starting a new calendar year plan, then the plan is required to begin no later than Oct 01st, 2020.
+Businesses must decide on the plan’s important conditions, draw up a contract, and notify employees about their rights and obligations under the new program.
+They also need to submit the project within the appropriate IRS deadlines.
+If you are adopting a new 401(k) retirement plan, the Safe Harbor plan’s provisions must be in place for at least three months.
+Therefore, if your business is starting a new calendar year plan, the program must begin no later than Oct 01st, 2020.

 3. Plan Funding

 Further, businesses need to decide how to fund the plan.
-Popular options include bank funds, assets, traditional brokerage account.
-As business owners, you also need to decide if you are making any Roth or pre-tax contributions or contributions under profit-sharing plans.
+Popular options include bank funds, assets, and traditional brokerage accounts.
+As business owners, you must also determine if you are making any Roth or pre-tax contributions or contributions under profit-sharing plans.

 4. Plan Administration

 Businesses can face severe penalties if they do not administer the plan in compliance with the laws.
-Plan administration can be complicated, and therefore, you can get your plan provider’s help to assist you with compliance and administration.
+Plan administration can be complicated; therefore, you can get your plan provider’s help to assist you with compliance and administration.